ESMValGroup/ESMValTool_Tutorial/_episodes/10-diagnostics.md

 exercises: TBD

 questions:
-- "How to read preprocessor output from a Python diagnsotics?"
+- "How do I write a new diagnostic in ESMValTool?"
-- "How to write a new diagnostic in ESMValTool?"
+- "How do I read preprocessor output in a Python diagnostic?"

 objectives:
 - "Understanding the interface between the ESMValCore preprocessor and a diagnostic script."